hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 - The signing agent must have a Pike role with the `can-update-po-version` permission
 - The `org_id` must exist in Pike for it be a valid transaction
-- All fields marked `required` in the `UpdateVersionPayload` must be supplied
+- The `po_uid` must refer to an existing purchase order

 Inputs: